fbpx

 Paulo Anthony Grayson is originally from New Orleans, Louisiana, and now calls Los Angeles his home.

-Paulo understands the importance of consistency and patience in early sobriety and helping others is his passion.
-He strives to make recovery for every client as impactful as possible while helping to instill healthy habits and alternatives to substance abuse.
+Paulo understands the importance of consistency and patience in the early stages of behavioral health treatment, whether that is a focus on mental health challenges or substance dependency.
+Helping others is his passion, and he strives to make recovery for every client as impactful as possible while helping to instill healthy habits in an affirming, safe, and caring environment.

-Paulo has more than five years sober and is active in the Los Angeles recovery community: he serves as a chair on the Alcoholics Anonymous Los Angeles Convention (AALA) committee, as well as holds several service positions in Alcoholics Anonymous (AA) and Crystal Meth Anonymous (CMA).
+Paulo has eight years sober and is active in the Los Angeles recovery community: he serves as the entertainment chair on the Los Angeles Crystal Meth Anonymous Convention committee, as well as holds several service positions in Alcoholics Anonymous (AA) and Crystal Meth Anonymous (CMA).

-Paulo and his partner, Anthony, have two fur-babies — Nando and Decatur.
+Paulo and his husband, Anthony, have three fur babies — Nando, Decatur, and Jazz.
 Through sobriety, Paulo has had the gift of repairing his relationship with his family and loves to visit them in New Orleans as often as possible.

 Monica L. Martocci, MA, LMFT

-Monica is the Clinical Director for No Matter What Recovery.
+Monica is the Chief Clinical Officer for No Matter What Recovery.

 Her focus is on addictions, co-occurring disorders, trauma, eating disorders, depression, anxiety, sexual abuse, domestic violence, schizophrenia, bipolar disorder, mood disorders, grief and loss, school and behavioral issues, personality disorders, self-harm, self-esteem, and interpersonal and relationship issues.